ngbolin/PythonProgrammingWorkshop/README.md

 # SMU Masters of Science (Economics) Python Programming Workshop
+Included in this repository are iPython notebooks, datasets, images and code written for the Python Programming workshop held in SMU for Master of Science (Economics) students, in AY2019-2020.
+In this workshop, we will be going through fundamental programming concepts, aimed at helping students gain a basic understanding of programming for the MSc Economics course.

+If there are any problems with the code, please send an email to bolin.ng.2018@phdecons.smu.edu.sg

 ## Introduction to Python Programming
 Information will be dissected using the Github README, as well as through email.
 Please download this Github repository on your local computer - we will be using Jupyter Notebooks to read the files.

-Included in this repository are iPython notebooks, datasets, images and code written for the Python Programming workshop held in SMU for AY2019-2020 for Master of Science (Economics) students.

-If there are any problems with the code, please send an email to bolin.ng.2018@phdecons.smu.edu.sg

 ## Schedule for the Course
 | Lesson  |     Date     |     Time      |       Venue        |